FuelLabs/fuel-docs/src/developer-quickstart.md

 If you make changes to your contract, here are the steps you should take to get your frontend and contract back in sync:

 - In your contract directory, run `forc build`
-- In your contract directory, redeploy the contract by running this command and following the same steps as above to sign the transaction with your wallet: `forc deploy --url node-beta-2.fuel.network/graphql --gas-price 1`
+- In your contract directory, redeploy the contract by running this command and following the same steps as above to sign the transaction with your wallet: `forc deploy --random-salt --node-url node-beta-2.fuel.network/graphql --gas-price 1`
 - In your frontend directory, re-run this command: `npx fuels typegen -i ../counter-contract/out/debug/*-abi.json -o ./src/contracts`

 - In your `fuel-project/frontend` directory, update the contract ID in your `App.tsx` file